yafeng/SpliceVista/Readme.txt

 3. Open a terminal and cd to the SpliceVista folder.
 No need to make compile, you can start to use it.

+HOW TO USE:
-The manual consists of two walk through examples:
+The manual consists of two walk through examples.
 EXAMPLE I: known splice variant study

 EXAMPLE II: novel splice variants study